This post was last updated on March 13th, 2022

 - What music festival(s) have you been to?

-- What is the last book that made an impact in your life and how so?
+- What is the last book that impacted your life, and how so?

 - Which movie would you like to see on a big screen again?